 Enter the country where the wood was originally grown and harvested.

-Enter details of the phytosanitary (plant health) treatments, if any, which might have been applied to the solid fuel wood or associated wood packaging material if present, before export, such as treatments undertaken to comply with ISPM15 requirements for third-country and certain EU country imports).
+Enter details of the phytosanitary (plant health) treatments which might have been applied to the solid fuel wood or associated wood packaging material before export.
+These could be treatments undertaken to comply with ISPM15 requirements for third-country and certain EU country imports.
 Examples include bark free, heat treatment and kiln drying.